Lewington-pitsos/pubroaddefects/README.md

 ## Recent Papers

-A list of papers on the topic of road damage detection that we found to be the most helpful when assessing the state of road defect detection research:
+A list of papers on the topic of road damage detection that we found to be the most helpful as starting points for assessing the state of road defect detection research:

-[Road Damage Detection Using Deep Neural Networks with Images Captured Through a Smartphone](https://arxiv.org/abs/1801.09454): the seminal paper (in our humble opinion), achieves strong results using cellphone quality footage of road surfaces.
+- [Road Damage Detection Using Deep Neural Networks with Images Captured Through a Smartphone](https://arxiv.org/abs/1801.09454): the seminal paper (in our humble opinion), achieves strong results using cellphone quality footage of road surfaces.
-[Road Damage Detection Acquisition System based on Deep Neural Networks for Physical Asset Management](https://arxiv.org/abs/1909.08991): achieves (arguably) better results by adding more data and reducing class imbalance.
+- [Road Damage Detection Acquisition System based on Deep Neural Networks for Physical Asset Management](https://arxiv.org/abs/1909.08991): achieves (arguably) better results by adding more data and reducing class imbalance.
-[Transfer Learning-based Road Damage Detection for Multiple Countries](https://arxiv.org/abs/2008.13101): begins to study the performance of classified trained on data from one country on data collected in another country.
+- [Transfer Learning-based Road Damage Detection for Multiple Countries](https://arxiv.org/abs/2008.13101): begins to study the performance of classifiers trained on data from one country on data collected in another country.
+- Also watch out for any papers resulting from the [2020 Road Damage Detection Competition](https://rdd2020.sekilab.global/overview/), they're bound to be good.
 ## Data Sources

 All data training is sourced from publicly available datasets.
 All credit goes to the talented researchers responsible.

 ### Czech, India, Japan

-**Source**: [2020 Road Damage Detection Compeition](https://rdd2020.sekilab.global/data/), many thanks to the organizers.
+**Source**: [2020 Road Damage Detection Competition](https://rdd2020.sekilab.global/data/), many thanks to the organizers.
 **Modifications**: none.

 **Bibtex Citation**